Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Necromancy is a practice of communicating with the dead.
-Some people try to summon the spirit of their dead loved ones for advice and help in time of trouble.
+Some people try to summon the spirit of their dead loved ones for advice and help in times of trouble.
 Necromancy is an abomination to God, according to many scriptures in the Bible.
+Several scriptures are listed at the end of this article.
+Read and keep them in mind.

 What the Bible Says about Necromancy